Tips & Tricks to Topstitch Like a Pro

 If you change your thread, don’t forget to check the thread tension setting on your machine.
 Be sure to change the needle to a topstitch needle for the heavier thread, as this needle has a bigger hole.
 For all-purpose thread, a microtex needle is a good choice.

-4. Use longer stitches
+4. Use Longer Stitches

 It’s easier to get straight, consistent stitches when you lengthen your stitch.
 Shorter stitches can also hide themselves in the fibers of the fabric.
 For a decorative stitch, that is not ideal.
 My go-to length for general stitches is 2.5 to 3 but for topstitching, I usually use 3 to 3.5.
 For heavy-weight fabrics, you can even go up to a 4.